4 factors that could affect financing your start-up

 How much money can you invest?

-Common mistakes made when applying for a loan
+Common mistakes when applying for a loan

 A banker reading through your documentation is likely to get tripped up by the following types of mistakes in your application: